andreas-schwenk/photomapcreator/README.md

 # Photo Map Creator

-_Photo Map Creator_ is a small tool written in Python 3.
-It parses a photo directory and creates an HTML document that shows all photo positions into a map.
-We use OpenLayers to render maps.
+_Photo Map Creator_ is a small tool written in [Python 3](https://www.python.org/download/releases/3.0/).
+It parses a photo directory and creates an HTML document that shows all GPS positions within an embedded map.
+We use [OpenLayers](https://openlayers.org) to render maps.

 ## Example Output

 The following screenshot shows an example output.
-A corresponding HTML document can be found in `maps/fuerteventura2015.html` of this repository.
+A corresponding HTML document can be found in this repository [here](maps/fuerteventura2015.html).

 ![alt text](screenshots/fuerteventura2015.png)

 ## Dependencies

+[Python 3](https://www.python.org/download/releases/3.0/) must be installed in order to run _Photo Map Creator_.
-_Photo Map Creator_ makes use of the following dependencies:
+Furthermore you need at least the first of the following dependencies:

 * `gpsphoto`: Install it via `pip3 install gpsphoto`.
 * `exiftool`: This dependency is optional.
 It is only needed, if you like to process non-JPEG input images (e.g. Apple HEIC).
 Install it in Linux via `sudo apt-get exiftool`.